-In 2008, I left a tenured full professorship at MIT to learn how to become a leader and operator at scale during the financial crisis of 2008-09.
+In 2008, I left a tenured professorship at MIT to learn how to become a leader and operator at scale during the financial crisis of 2008-09.
 The latter wasn’t planned of course, so the transition was unexpectedly challenging by all accounts.
 Even my own.
-I had previously founded research groups at MIT, where I established a new field spanning art and technology, and worked with many multinational corporations advising their research and innovation teams, and I even had an MBA.
-But nothing I could have had under my belt, really, could have prepared me to run a 130-year old institution with a 9-figure operating budget and balance sheet amidst financial conditions that took a long, long time to settle down.
+I had previously founded research groups at MIT, where I established a new field spanning art and technology, and worked with a variety of corporations advising their research and innovation teams, and I even earned an MBA as a side-hobby.
+But nothing I could have had under my belt, really, could have prepared me to run a 130-year old institution with a 9-figure operating budget amidst financial conditions that took a long, long time to settle down.

 2009 Characteristics of the Creative Leader 2010 Brennan’s Hierarchy of Imagination 2013 Dream Big, Execute Well 2012 Wanting Your Way Gets In The Way 2011 The Language of Art, via Paul Rand 2011 The True Joy in Life, via Matt Goldman 2011 Father as Leader 2012 Service-Minded and Hospitality-Minded 2012 My Four Rules 2013 Survive, Compete, Aspire 2011 Being the Answer, via George Clooney 2013 Hiroshi Ishii’s Vision 2013 Generosity as Doing, Not Thinking 2013 A Fifth Rule to Start a New Year